m3g/ComplexMixtures.jl/docs/src/options.md

 `sleep`: Real, the time between checks between multiple spawns of calculations in parallel.
 Default 0.1 s.

-`GC`: Bool, force garbage collection in parallel runs, to avoid memory overflow.
+`GC`: Bool, force garbage collection, to avoid memory overflow.
 Default: `true`.
 That this might be required is probably a result of something that can vastly improved in memory management.
 This may slow down parallel runs significantly if the GC runs too often.